What Are the Pros and Cons of Freelancing?

-All those years of forced learning at school provided me with necessary basic knowledge, but in my freelance years, I was actually able to open my eyes to the world and became aware of its endless opportunities.
+All those years of forced learning at school provided me with the necessary basic knowledge, but in my freelance years, I was actually able to open my eyes to the world and became aware of its endless opportunities.
 I am truly satisfied with my life as a freelancer.
-However, self-employment is not suitable for everyone and you have to expect a long road with multiple obstacles until you reach stability, happiness, and a sense of achievement.
+However, self-employment is not suitable for everyone, and you have to expect a long road with multiple obstacles until you reach stability, happiness, and a sense of achievement.

 The benefit of being a freelancer that I like the most is the degree of freedom I have in comparison to someone with a permanent position.
 Working as a freelancer means you can determine your own working hours, have your meals at home (or the location of your choice) and choose where you work.
 Some prefer to work at home on the couch, others are most productive in cafés, libraries, airplanes or trains.
 I have personally worked at all of the mentioned locations and I must say that in most cases, the change of scenery was greatly beneficial for my productivity and my mood, provided that I had a quiet working environment without any major distractions.